Luckie St. in 1956, featuring Herren's Restaurant,

 home of lovely T.O.:

-At its founding in 1976, Theatrical Outfit -- Atlanta's second-oldest professional theater company -- was an ensemble of young theater artists, housed in a one-room, 99-seat performance studio in Atlanta’s Virginia Highlands.
+At its founding in 1976, Theatrical Outfit -- Atlanta's second-oldest continually operating professional theater company -- was an ensemble of young theater artists, housed in a one-room, 99-seat performance studio in Atlanta’s Virginia Highlands.
 In 1981, the success of the theater inspired a group of Atlanta professionals to form a board of directors who helped the Outfit renovate the historic Kress Five and Dime Store at 1012 Peachtree Street, creating a 200-seat, black box theater.
 Notably, David Head was one of the first visionary Artistic Directors of Theatrical Outfit.